breakspear/diffusion-pipeline/docs/post_processing/processing_fixels.md

 This script places the newly upsampled files in `AFD/upsample` in your main working directory.

 3) `fodtemplateandfixelmask` provides an unbiased study-specific FOD template.
 Generally, this step is the most time-consuming step in the pipeline.
-If you wish to create the template from a limited subset of subjects (e.g. 20-30) to avoid lengthy processing times (and high computational requirements), there is a section in [Troubleshooting - Fixel-based analysis](../troubleshooting/fba.md) that describes this process.
 Again, this script is called as above (make sure that voxel size is set in the script call):

 ```
 $ sh fixelcon /working/your_lab_here/your_working_dir/ fodtemplateandfixelmask AFD 1.3